ashpak81/Notes-FSD/DSA/Day_2.Algorithms.md

 1. **Optimization Problems:** Dynamic programming is used to solve optimization problems such as the knapsack problem and sequence alignment in bioinformatics.
 2. **Robotics:** Dynamic programming is used to plan robot movements and optimize path planning in robotics.

+### Greedy Algorithms:
+Greedy algorithms make locally optimal choices at each step with the hope of finding a global optimum.

+**Realtime Applications:**
+1. **Huffman Coding:** Greedy algorithms are used to construct optimal prefix codes for data compression in Huffman coding.
+2. **Minimum Spanning Trees:** Greedy algorithms are used to find minimum spanning trees in network design and clustering problems.

 ###  Divide and Conquer Algorithms
 Divide and conquer algorithms break down a problem into smaller subproblems, solve each subproblem independently, and then combine the solutions.